 Though you may not be able to see from the photo selection for this particular story, I myself am a “melanated lass”.
 As a black woman moving about the world, I’m familiar with feeling nervous that I’ll be met with rudeness or even hostility in the more homogeneous areas of the globe.
 Rural England is not exactly known for its racial diversity to put it lightly.
 So… what was it like traveling in rural England as a solo black woman?

 I’m happy to say… pretty great for the most part!
 Though I stuck out amongst the locals, there wasn’t much staring.
 Shop owners and fellow hikers on the trails were keen to ask me where I was from and how I liked England.
-Save for one tipsy fellow outside of a pub sort of… jeering in my direction, I was treated with warmth and kindness by the vast majority of English people.
-Many would go out of their way to help me with directions if I looked lost.
-I have warm memories such as a young kid in Hawes who ran from across the street to make sure I was at the right bus stop (and indeed… I wasn’t!
-Were it not for him, I would have missed my connecting bus back to London!)
+Save for one tipsy fellow outside of a pub sort of… jeering in my direction, I was treated with warmth and kindness by the vast majority of English people and I found that true in other British locations as well.

-I’m not suggesting that my mere five days in the English countryside painted a full picture of daily life there.
-However, I feel that part of my “mission” of sorts as an avid traveler is exploring the world unapologetically.
+I’m not suggesting that my mere five days in the English countryside painted a full picture of daily life there and I am of course aware of racial discrimination in England.
+However, I feel that part of my “mission” of sorts as a solo black female traveler is exploring the world unapologetically.
 Travel respectfully and safely of course but don’t let the possibility of encountering prejudice embed fear into your journey.

 When I remember those charming cottages and abbey ruins straight out of a fairy tale, the clean crisp air in my lungs, the ethereal beauty of that countryside, the smiles of each passerby on the trails; I think to myself: “Imagine if I let one silly drunkard stop me from experiencing such beauty”.
 I will keep unapologetically seeing the world and I can’t wait to return to the English countryside someday to walk amongst those green hills once more.

 Thank you for reading and viewing!
 I love to explore and share the beauty of the world through my stories and photos.
-If you would like to know what essentials I travel the world with, you can check out my Digital Nomad packing list here!
+If you would like to know what essentials I travel the world with, you can check out my Digital Nomad packing list here.
+If you found this guide guide helpful, feel free to share this post via the social media icons below!